 Mesothelioma Chemotherapy Overview

-If your specialist has suggested chemotherapy for mesothelioma, then here is what you need to know about this standard treatment option:
+If your specialist has suggested chemotherapy for mesothelioma, here is what you need to know about this standard treatment option:

 - Chemotherapy is a class of potent anti-cancer drugs designed to kill abnormal cells like mesothelioma cells